-Imidacloprid and other popular neonicotinoids such as clothianidin kill insects.
+Imidacloprid and other popular neonicotinoids such as clothianidin kill insects, at least when they are sufficiently concentrated.
 Since bees are insects, the pesticides have long been suspected to be an agent in their disappearance.

 In 2012, a Harvard School of Public Health study tested hives with different concentrations of imidacloprid in high fructose corn syrup, including a concentration that the researchers claim was lower than that normally encountered by bees.
 The researchers found that even low levels of pesticide hurt the bee populations.
 Death wasn't immediate, but several months after the first pesticide exposure the hives were found to be empty, apart from some young bees.
 The researchers didn't find any evidence of a viral infection in the hives.
 They also pointed out that empty hives are a characteristic feature of colony collapse disorder.

 In 2014, the Harvard School of Public Health completed another study involving the effects of neonicotinoid pesticides on bees and found similar results to their first experiment.
 This time they also found that the colony collapse disorder was not correlated with the presence of parasites in the colony.
 Colonies exposed to pesticides and those that weren't contained about the same level of parasites.
 Only the colonies exposed to the pesticide underwent collapse.

 The chief manufacturer of imidacloprid strongly denies that the pesticide is dangerous.
 The company claims that the doses used in the 2012 Harvard experiment were unrealistically high and that the experiment was flawed.
 However, some researchers say that they are using doses that would be found in the environment in their experiments and that their results show that neonicotinoid exposure is detrimental to bees.